-PBO tests reproofing products to see which will best restore the waterproof coating of your oilskins
+PBO tests 7 reproofing products to see which will make your jacket waterproof again

 A DWR coating can be revived with heat – in fact, both the coating and the proofers are activated by heat – so a tumble drier on a ‘low’ setting or a hairdryer or radiator should help.